Primexis

 6 October 2022

 In France, when you hire employees on a fixed-term contract, strict rules apply.
 And like every year, 2022 brings its share of new regulations for companies.
 What are the rules regulating the renewal of a fixed-term contract?
-What are the latest clarifications from the Court of Cassation?
+What are the latest clarifications from the French Supreme Court (Court de cassation)?

 What is the fixed-contract’s termination date in the event of gross misconduct by the employer?